Supernovae neutrino detection via coherent scattering off silicon nuclei: Outlook

 \section{Outlook}

 In the present work the number of observable supernova neutrino events detected via coherent scattering off silicon nuclei was estimated considering different mass values, SN distances and SN models.

 In the current scenario, the available experiments that employ silicon for the purpose of particle detection, mainly with the use of CCD sensors, do not have enough active mass for detection of neutrinos coming from SN further than $1$ kpc yet.
-However, there is the perspective of an upgrade to $10$ kg of silicon mass in a CONNIE-like experiment within the next $10$ years.
-In addition, a new technology of CCD sensors, named Skipper CCDs, was recently developed by Tiffenberg \textit{et al.} \cite{Tiffenberg_2017}.
-These improved CCDs are designed with a non-destructive readout system that allows for an ultra-low readout noise of $0.068$ $e^-$ rms/pixel, so that they have the capability of recording precisely the number of electrons in each pixel, increasing the sensitivity and allowing for the detection of low-energy neutrinos more effectively.

-As mentioned before, there are other experiments that use scientific CCDs for the purpose of particle detection, such as DAMIC \cite{Aguilar_Arevalo_2016_DAMIC} and SENSEI \cite{Abramoff_2019,Crisler_2018}.
-Both of them aim at the direct detection of dark matter through the coherent scattering of WIMPs off silicon nuclei.
-The midterm perspectives for silicon detector technology in Latin America is to build a new reactor neutrino experiment close to a nuclear power plant site with skipper CCDs.
+However, a few experiments that use scientific CCDs for the purpose of particle detection will start operating in the near future, e.g. SENSEI and DAMIC-M. Both will have favorable conditions for SN$\nu$ detection and will employ the recent Skipper technology.

+Furthermore, there is a great R$\&$D effort to build a 10 kg Skipper-CCD experiment (OSCURA) within the next years with the goal of sub-GeV dark matter detection.
+As discussed above, it will also have a good potential for supernova neutrino detection.

+The main advantage of SN$\nu$ detection with CCDs, compared to other particle detectors, is the fact that CCD technology is sensitive in the very low-energy regime.
+Namely, CCDs can detect incident neutrinos with energies below 15 MeV, whereas other SN$\nu$ detection facilities will mostly detect higher-energy neutrinos.

-In summary, with the currently available detectors, the detection of SN neutrinos coming from distances of the order of kpc is very unlikely and would have to wait for future upgrades to increase the active mass of the available CCD arrays and improvements in their technology with the arrival of skipper CCDs.
-For a supernova located at a distance similar to that of Betelgeuse, the results of Table \ref{tab:results} show that, with the detector mass available in current experiments, it would be possible to detect a considerable amount of SN neutrinos.
+In summary, with the currently available detectors, the detection of SN neutrinos coming from distances of the order of kpc is very unlikely and would have to wait for future upgrades to increase the active mass of the available CCD arrays.
+For a supernova located at a distance similar to that of Betelgeuse, the results show that, with the detector mass available in current and near future experiments, it would be possible to detect a considerable amount of SN neutrinos.
 This detection could provide crucial information on the dynamics of the supernova explosion mechanism, as well as bring insight into the process of formation and evolution of compact stars.